caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ##### AHA moment

 The aha moment is realizing we don't need resolved pairs in the equation anymore.
-When don't need anything, we're effectively removing it.
+When we don't need anything, we're effectively removing it.
 When you see yourself ignoring something in your brain, that probably means removing it all over.
 In our case, it all led to us using a Stack and popping elements all over.

 # Test Project

-The general believe is that, when you get to this point, you're pretty much a Toptaler already.
+The general belief is that, when you get to this point, you're pretty much a Toptaler already.
 I've heard this should be a straightforward step for someone who just went through the full application and cleared all the filters.
 I, personally, don't think this is the case.

 The advantage, though, is that you have plenty of time to work on this by yourself.
 The drawback is you may not know it all and you'll need to research a lot.
 But that's fun too.
 Let's see what to expect and how to prepare for this step.

 ## What

 This is the last step of the process.
 It consists of 2 parts.
 First, they will send you a project spec and you will have 2 weeks to build it as if it was for a client.
 Second, you'll interview real time with a toptaler to showcase your project and support all your decisions.
-They will ask you all kind of questions ranging from fundamentals to project-specific stuff.
+They will ask you all kinds of questions ranging from fundamentals to project-specific stuff.

-This step is supposed to filter out [0.2% more canditates](https://www.toptal.com/top-3-percent).
+This step is supposed to filter out [0.2% more candidates](https://www.toptal.com/top-3-percent).
 This means 32 out of 1000 people get to this point, and 30 of them will pass.
-Now, I need to make emphasis on this: do not understimate this phase.
+Now, I need to make emphasis on this: do not underestimate this phase.
 I myself have referred overconfident people who play hard to get to this point only to see them fail.
 Make sure you deliver world class work here.

 ## Why